Technologicat/extrafeathers/README.md

      - As of v0.3.0, scalar field on a triangle mesh only.
        - Note you can take a component of a vector field, or interpolate an expression onto your function space, as usual.
 See [`demo.coupled.main01_flow`](demo/coupled/main01_flow.py) for examples.
      - Meant for debugging and visualizing simulation progress, especially for a lightweight MPI job that runs locally on a laptop (but still much faster with 4 cores rather than 1).
 Allows near-realtime visual feedback, and avoids the need to start [ParaView](https://www.paraview.org/) midway through the computation just to quickly check if the solver is still computing and if the results look reasonable.
+     - Can optionally display the mesh and its MPI partitioning, on top of the function data.
+See `mpiplot_mesh`.
+   - `mpiplot_mesh` [**2D**]
+     - Plot the *whole* mesh in the root process while running in parallel.
+     - Can optionally color-code the edges by MPI-partitioning.
+     - Can optionally display the P1 visualization edges (generated by `extrafeathers`) of a P2 or P3 `FunctionSpace`.
    - `plot_facet_meshfunction` [**2D**] [**serial only**]
      - Visualize whether the boundaries of a 2D mesh have been tagged as expected.
 Debug tool, for use when generating and importing meshes.
 This functionality is oddly missing from `dolfin.plot`.
      - See the [`import_gmsh`](demo/import_gmsh.py) demo for an example.
+   - Lower-level utility `as_mpl_triangulation` [**2D**].
+     - Takes a `dolfin.FunctionSpace` (or a `.sub(j)` of a `VectorFunctionSpace` or `TensorFunctionSpace`), and represents its mesh as a `matplotlib.tri.Triangulation`.
+     - Has flags to refine P2/P3 to P1, and to get the whole mesh or just the MPI-local part.
+   - `pause`
+     - Non-focus-stealing pause helper for prodding Matplotlib into updating the figure window, courtesy of [this StackOverflow post](https://stackoverflow.com/a/45734500).

 ### Mesh I/O